dustedmtl/lastu/README.md

 Supported output formats are CSV, TSV and Excel (xlsx).
 The data can also be copied to the clipboard.

+## Running the program

+Running the source version:
+ - `python3 ui-qt6.py`

 ## Documentation

  - User guide for using the application: [USERGUIDE](docs/USERGUIDE.md)